SeijiKajita/ChatABE/README.md

 # ChatABE
-Test code: Chat bot to mimic Shinzo Abe based on OpenAI API
+Test code: Chat bot to mimic Shinzo Abe based on OpenAI API.
+Japanese ONLY.